MatiasLappalainen/faceit-stats-client/README.md

-# Faceit stats api
+# Faceit stats client

-This is the api project for tracking personal faceit stats For the api go to: https://github.com/MatiasLappalainen/faceit-stats-api
+This is a project for tracking personal [faceit](https://faceit.com) stats.

-> Note this is still a work in progress
+This is a repostory for the frontend and api can be found at: https://github.com/MatiasLappalainen/faceit-stats-client

 ## Getting Started